KrzysztofStaron/companions/README.md

 3. Get the model ID from the Fish Audio dashboard
 4. Add both `FISH_API_KEY` and `MODEL_ID` to your `.env.local` file

-The app will use Fish Audio for TTS by default and fall back to OpenAI TTS if Fish Audio fails.
+The app uses Fish Audio as the primary and only TTS provider.
+Chat functionality is powered by OpenRouter using the gpt-4.1-nano-2025-04-14 model for cost-effective conversations.

 ### Running the Development Server